fuchsia/gash/README.md

 for public release has only highlighted the many limitations and frustrations that remain.
 (Including the documentation.)

 However gash's too bloody useful to keep locked up.
-(And even more useful if when you use `xwh` and can run CGI from the command line using a CLI interface.)
 Hopefully the shortcomings will be rectified over time.
 But despite the 1.x tag it is really still alpha.

 Also the principle repo is mercurial.
 I intended to switch fully to git, as I become familiar with the gitisms - assuming I can master them and